SergioArias3313/Distance_meter/README.md

 # Distance_meter
-Distance detector between multiple points with ROS
+Distance meter between multiple points with ROS and only pyhton